 Respiratory & Cardiometabolic Disease

 Leveraging the high bioavailability of Bicycles as topical inhaled agents, Bicycle has partnered with a world leader in respiratory science, AstraZeneca, to evaluate the potential for local delivery of inhaled Bicycles in the lung.
 In the same collaboration, AstraZeneca is evaluating Bicycles for the treatment of cardiovascular and metabolic diseases.
 AstraZeneca is using its therapy area expertise and access to significant resources to lead the optimisation of Bicycles identified by the Bicycle platform.
 In addition to the significant patient benefit that can result from leveraging the Bicycle technology in these diseases, Bicycle can receive >$1B in milestone payments in addition to single digit royalties should all products reach the market.
+Bicycle and AstraZeneca expanded their collaboration to include additional targets in respiratory and cardio-metabolic diseases in May 2018.

 Rare non-malignant Haematology — Haemophilia and sickle cell disease